-Tennessee girl lose legs after hit from car in Missouri
+Teen volleyball player pinned between cars, loses legs

-ST. LOUIS (AP) — A young volleyball player from Tennessee had both of her legs amputated when she was hit by a car in St. Louis driven by a man who had violated bond conditions on earlier charges more than 50 times, according to court records.
+ST. LOUIS (AP) — A teenage volleyball player from Tennessee had both of her legs amputated after an accident caused by a speeding St. Louis motorist who violated his bond conditions on earlier charges more than 50 times, according to police and court records.

+The case has renewed criticism of St. Louis Circuit Attorney Kim Gardner by those who said the driver should have been behind bars on bond violations.

+The Missouri Senate president called on Gardner to resign and St. Louis Mayor Tishaura O. Jones said Gardner had “lost the trust of the people.”

-Janae Edmondson, 16, of Smyrna, Tennessee, was injured Saturday night when she was pinned between two cars in downtown St. Louis while walking back to a hotel with her family.
+Janae Edmondson, a 16-year-old player in town for a volleyball tournament, was injured Saturday night when she was pinned between two cars in downtown St. Louis while walking back to a hotel with her family.

+Police said Daniel Riley, 21, an unlicensed driver, was speeding and failed to yield at an intersection when his vehicle hit another car that then struck Edmondson, pinning her between two cars.

-Edmondson was in town for a volleyball tournament with the Mid-TN volleyball club, based in Murfreesboro, Tennessee.
-The high school senior was in stable condition, her volleyball coach said.
+Edmondson was visiting with the Mid-TN volleyball club, based in Murfreesboro, Tennessee.
+The high school senior, from Smyrna, Tennessee, was in stable condition, her volleyball coach said.

-Police said Daniel Riley, 21, was speeding and failed to yield at an intersection when he hit another car and a parked car.
-Edmondson was pinned between two cars.

 Riley was out on bond after a 2020 robbery charge that was dismissed and re-filed last year.
 His bond violations included letting his GPS monitor die and breaking terms for his house arrest, according to court records, which show he violated bond at least seven times since Feb.
 1, the St. Louis Post-Dispatch reported.